-It’s predicted jobs will increase, the economy will grow, and property values will rise in Adelaide’s south in response to Flinders Village, a transformational $1.5 billion development at Flinders University’s Bedford Park campus.
+It’s predicted jobs will increase, the economy will grow, and property values will rise in Adelaide’s south in response to Flinders Village, a transformational development at Flinders University’s Bedford Park campus that’s expected to deliver $1.5bn additional economic benefit to South Australia.

-Creating the biggest integrated health and education precinct in South Australia, Flinders Village will advance health services and research, and establish a new urban centre with accommodation and retail amenities that will benefit Flinders’ Bedford Park and Tonsley campuses, the adjacent hospitals and surrounding suburbs.
+Creating the biggest integrated health and education precinct in the state, Flinders Village will advance health services and research, and establish a new urban centre with accommodation and retail amenities that will benefit Flinders’ Bedford Park and Tonsley campuses, the adjacent hospitals and surrounding suburbs.

 According to Vice-Chancellor Professor Colin Stirling, Flinders Village will transform the precinct around the soon to be constructed Flinders Rail link and energise southern Adelaide.